-National Trails Highway is closed between Essex and Kelbaker due to bridge damage from recent storms.
+National Trails Highway is now open from Kelbaker Road to Cadiz Road.
 For further information please call 909-387-8063.

 Route 66, also known as “the Mother Road”, “Will Rogers Highway" or “the Main Street of America”, was constructed in 1926 from Chicago, Illinois to Santa Monica, California.
 However, the road’s origins travel even further back in time before it was paved as one of the country’s first transcontinental highways “National Old Trails Road”.
 The road has served this country well as families left the Dust Bowl and headed west to California during the Great Depression; moving troops and supplies during World War II; and becoming a destination in itself to travelers seeking freedom of the open highway.